Are you the type of employee that is entitled to overtime pay?

 Blue Collar Workers

-Exemptions for “white collar” workers are quite different from those that are applied to “blue collar” or manual workers who perform tasks that involve frequent operation with their hands, physical skills and energy.
+Exemptions for “white collar” workers are quite different from those that are applied to “blue collar” or manual laborers whose work involves repetitive tasks with their hands, physical skills, and energy.
 Blue collar workers in production, maintenance, construction or similar occupations like carpenters, plumbers, electricians, mechanics and other laborers are entitled to minimum wage and overtime pay under the FLSA.
-No matter how highly these workers are paid, they are not exempt.
+Regardless of their pay rate, these workers are not exempt.

 Collective Bargaining Agreements